Tar (computing): Header

 The file header record contains metadata about a file.
 To ensure portability across different architectures with different byte orderings, the information in the header record is encoded in ASCII.
 Thus if all the files in an archive are ASCII text files, and have ASCII names, then the archive is essentially an ASCII text file (containing many NUL characters).

 The fields defined by the original Unix tar format are listed in the table below.
 The link indicator/file type table includes some modern extensions.
 When a field is unused it is filled with NUL bytes.
 The header uses 257 bytes, then is padded with NUL bytes to make it fill a 512 byte record.
 There is no "magic number" in the header, for file identification.

 Pre-POSIX.1-1988 (i.e. v7) tar header:

 The pre-POSIX.1-1988 Link indicator field can have the following values:

 Some pre-POSIX.1-1988 tar implementations indicated a directory by having a trailing slash (/) in the name.

-Numeric values are encoded in octal numbers using ASCII digits, with leading zeroes.
+Numeric values are encoded as octal numbers using ASCII digits, with leading zeroes.
+Whilst this choice may seem counterintuitive in modern times when the four bit hexadecimal notation is generally preferred because register sizes and address widths in computers are almost always powers of two and bytes have standardized to be octets, Unix was originally developed for the PDP-7, which uses an 18-bit CPU and a six-bit character code, making the three bit octal notation more desirable.

 For historical reasons, a final NUL or space character should also be used.
 Thus although there are 12 bytes reserved for storing the file size, only 11 octal digits can be stored.
 This gives a maximum file size of 8 gigabytes on archived files.
 To overcome this limitation, in 2001 star introduced a base-256 coding that is indicated by setting the high-order bit of the leftmost byte of a numeric field.
 GNU-tar and BSD-tar followed this idea.
 Additionally, versions of tar from before the first POSIX standard from 1988 pad the values with spaces instead of zeroes.

 The checksum is calculated by taking the sum of the unsigned byte values of the header record with the eight checksum bytes taken to be ASCII spaces (decimal value 32).
 It is stored as a six digit octal number with leading zeroes followed by a NUL and then a space.
 Various implementations do not adhere to this format.
 In addition, some historic tar implementations treated bytes as signed.
 Implementations typically calculate the checksum both ways, and treat it as good if either the signed or unsigned sum matches the included checksum.

 Unix filesystems support multiple links (names) for the same file.
 If several such files appear in a tar archive, only the first one is archived as a normal file; the rest are archived as hard links, with the "name of linked file" field set to the first one's name.
 On extraction, such hard links should be recreated in the file system.